tucan/yamoney/readme.md

 For now `options` can contain following keys:

-- `host` Host name or IP address for connections to
+- `host` String: Host name or IP address for connections to.
+Defaults to `money.yandex.ru`
-- `port` Port for connections to
+- `port` Number: Port for connections to.
+Defaults to `443`
-- `charset` Charset to be used for requests
+- `charset` String: Charset to be used for requests.
+Defaults to `utf-8`
-- `token` Access token provided by Yandex.Money
+- `token` String: Access token provided by Yandex.Money

 If one of `host`, `port` or `charset` is missed then default value will be used.
 If `token` is missed then `null` will be stored in the internal field.
 You will be able to set real token later by calling `setToken`.